edrys-org/edrys/docs/Modules.md

 ### Messaging

-Modules can send and receive messages.
+Modules can send and receive messages delivered with an at-most-once guarantee.
 Messages are transferred in real time to everyone else in the same room.
 Messages each have a "subject" and a "body" which you can use however you want (eg. Use subject for message type and body as stringified JSON).